baojianzhou/graph-sto-iht/README.md

     3.  after the above three steps, run: python setup.py build_ext --inplace.

 After step 3, it will generate a sparse_module.so file.
 We are ready to show/replicate the results reported in our paper.

 ### 1. Figure 1

+Figure 1 shows the subgraphs used in graph sparse linear regression.
 To generate Figure-1, run:

 ```sh